jeduden/feature_discovery_widget/README.md

 This package is based on the [feature_discovery package](https://pub.dev/packages/feature_discovery/), however the major changes have been done:

 - This package does not have any dependency except Flutter.
 - Persistence needs to be implemented by the app.
-There is a simple FeatureTour widget, which implements a feature tour, but requires an instance of persistence interface.
+There is a simple FeatureTour widget, which implements a feature tour, has callbacks for storing and loading the completion state.
 - The application decides where in the widget tree feature overlay's can appear.
 - Includes changes/fixes regarding layout, animation and painting.